TritonDataCenter/manta/docs/operator-guide/architecture.md

 * validating the request
 * authenticating the user (via mahi, the auth cache)
-* looking up the requested object's metadata (via electric moray)
+* looking up the requested object's metadata (via electric-moray or buckets- mdplacement)
 * authorizing the user for access to the specified resource

 For requests on directories and zero-byte objects, the last step is to update or return the right metadata.

-For write requests on objects, muskie then:
+For write requests on objects, muskie or buckets-api then:

 * Constructs a set of candidate storage nodes that will be used to store the object's data, where each storage node is located in a different datacenter